 The Flowerhorn Cichlid is a fish like no other.

-Their bright colors and unique forehead bump makes them one of a kind.
+Their bright colors and unique forehead bump make them one of a kind.

-These fish have been selectively breed by humans since 1993 and cannot be found in the wild.
+These fish have been selectively bred by humans since 1993 and cannot be found in the wild.

 Keep reading to learn more about how to care for this species.
 We will cover everything from tank mates to diet and much more to help you keep this fish.

 Table of Contents